Restaurant Report Card: Texas Roadhouse among Lincoln food violators

 Southern Hospitality Ventures, Inc., which owns the Lincoln location released the following statement to 10/11 NOW:

 The Lincoln-based fast food restaurant's North 27th Street location was inspected by the health department June 3, where one priority violation was found among eight total.

-According to an inspection report, taco meat prepared for storage was not properly cooled and had to be tossed out.
+taco meat prepared for storage was not properly cooled and had to be tossed out.
 Inspectors also noted a residue on clean utensils and storage containers.

 A backsplash and dispenser arms on a soda machine also contained a build up of residue, as did the sides of the fryer and grill areas.

 Janice Moore, who serves as vice president of marketing provided 10/11 NOW with the following statement: